SamFleming/Symfony2-SimpleDeployScripts/README.md

 + rsync?
 + ssh?

-Although project deployment seems to be a critical & fundamental part of any Symfony2 project, there didn't seem to be any consensus as how best to go about this.
-As I couldn't find any gentle introduction to the subject, I decided to put this together in the hopes that it will make this easier for others following in my footsteps.
+Although project deployment is a critical & fundamental part of any Symfony2 project, there didn't seem to be any consensus as how best to go about this.
+As I couldn't find any _gentle_ introduction to the subject, I have put this together in the hopes that some of the existing Symfony2 gurus out there will point out where I'm making mistakes or missing things.

 _I'm still learning both Symfony2 and how best to deploy, so please let me know if you find a mistake or a missing step or two_ :-)